Hali1439/alx-airbnb-database/database-adv-script/index_performance.md

 ---

 **Recommendation:**
-Regularly review query plans with `EXPLAIN` to ensure indexes are being used.
+Regularly review query plans with `EXPLAIN ANALYZE` to ensure indexes are being used.
 Remove unused indexes to reduce write overhead and storage costs.